anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 5. Get access to a JSON RPC url for the Ropsten network.

    If you don't have access to a Ropsten node you can create an account with [Infura.io](https://infura.io/).
-To create an account do the following: Register, verify mail, create new project in Infura, Select the View Project button, select the Ropsten endpoint from the dropdown and copy the url.
+To create an    account do the following: Register, verify mail, create new project in Infura, Select the View Project button and select the Ropsten endpoint from the dropdown.

    Copy the json rpc url (e.g. https://ropsten.infura.io/v3/268eda053b2a35cb846ee997fb879282) for later use.

 6. If you already have an Ethereum address on Ropsten, then you'll need to export the private key (or the keyfile/mnemonic) from your wallet.
 Otherwise you can create a new account by running [generateAccount.js](./generateAccount.js)
     ```